openhab/openhab-docs/10_users_manual/30_working_with_openhab/00_working_with_openhab/working_with_openhab.md

 # About of this part

-This part covers all the basic use of OpenHab : how to install a binding, how to configure them, the inbox....
+This part covers all the basic use of OpenHAB: how to install a binding, how to configure them, the inbox....

-The goal is to cover a first level of usage with the example of a simple binding : the _System info_ binding.
+The goal is to cover a first level of usage with the example of a simple binding: the _System info_ binding.
 This binding System provides operating system and hardware information.

-.

 .